-The form is informational for your records, you do not need to submit it with your tax return.
+The form is for your records only and does not need to be submitted with your tax return.

 Box 1: Total payments received for the calendar/tax year from all sources and applied to qualified tuition and related expenses.